Save your time and sanity with these (real food) make-ahead breakfasts!

 I am a huge fan of granola, and it is soooo much more cost-effective (not to mention healthy and tasty!) to make your own at home.
 It’s really not hard at all, and you can make a big batch on the weekend that will last you long into the week.
 Eat it on fruit, with yogurt, in a smoothie, or even just with milk … or by itself!

 Do your mornings get a little crazy like ours do?
 I’m guessing they do!
-I have found that the more I can do ahead of time, the smoother our mornings run, and the less tired I am by the time I get to work.
-And a big part of prepping for morning includes making sure breakfast is ready to go.
+I have found that the more I can do ahead of time, the smoother our mornings run.
+And a big part of prepping for morning includes making sure breakfast is ready to go with these make-ahead breakfasts.

 You Might Also Enjoy: